OlgaCarvalho/beautiful-jekyll/_posts/2021-07-06-setup-your-personal-website.md

 Don't forget to commit the changes.
 Always!

-- [x] Check again your website.
+✅ Check again your website.
 Much better right!?